dayogeorge69-collab/Pancake-recipe-website-/README.md

 - How to style a webpage using CSS
 - How to add basic JavaScript interactivity
 - How to upload and host a project using GitHub Pages

 ---

-📁 How to Use

-1. Clone or download this repository
-2. Open "index.html" in your browser
-3. Or visit the live link above

----